CarlosCraviotto/curli-di/README.md

 const container = new DependencyInjection(externalDependencies);

-//registering of dependencies with the classes container.registerService("dataBase", ["dataBaseUser", "dataBasePass"], Database);
+//register the dependencies for the class container.registerService("dataBase", ["@dataBaseUser", "@dataBasePass"], Database);
 container.registerService("foo", ["dataBase"], Foo);

 //creating the service